Hot Cross Buns

 For more recipes like this, Join Maggie's Food Club

 Step 1: Combine 4 cups of flour, yeast, sugar, mixed spice, salt and currants in a large bowl.

-Step 2: Melt butter in a small saucepan over a medium heat and add the milk.
+Step 2: Melt the butter in a small saucepan over medium heat and add the milk.
 Heat for 1 minute, or until lukewarm.
 Add warm milk mixture and eggs to currant mixture.

 Step 3: Use a flat bladed knife to mix the dough until it almost comes together, then using clean hands, finish mixing to a soft dough.